sebastien-marro/project3_ProjectX_HTML-CSS-BOOTSTRAP/README.md

-**PHOTOX : An extract of a real and beautiful static website using only HTML, CSS, BOOSTRAP and to use WOW JS with ANIMATE CSS**
+**PHOTOX : An extract of a real and beautiful static website using only HTML, CSS, BOOSTRAP and WOW JS with ANIMATE CSS**

 -----------------------------------------------------------------------------------------------------------------------------------